bablokb/pcb-pico-datalogger/docs/components.md

 --------

 Currently, two iterations of the datalogger (v1, v2) exist.
-The v2 has been produced in two sub-versions with slightly different pcb-sizes and differences in connectors.
+The v2 has been produced in two sub-versions with slightly different PCB-sizes and differences in connectors.

 In addition to the dataloggers ("base-PCBs"), there is a sensor-PCB